National Museum of Denmark Visitor Guide

 Culture: Greenlandic Inuit, 19th century

-This waterproof hunting parka made from seal intestine is one of the smartest objects in the museum — practical, technical, and striking once you realize what you’re looking at.
+This waterproof hunting parka made from seal intestine is one of the smartest objects in the museum.
+It is practical, technical, and striking once you realize what you’re looking at.
 It helps the Greenland galleries feel less like an add-on and more like a necessary part of Denmark’s wider story.
 Many visitors miss the child’s outfit and protective amulets nearby, which add emotional depth to the display.

 Where to find it: People of the Earth galleries, in the Greenland section upstairs.